MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 ---
 title: Selling, Assembling, and Shipping Kits
-description: To support just-in-time stock, assembly orders can be automatically created and linked as soon as the sales order line is created.
+description: To support just-in-time inventory, assembly orders can be automatically created and linked as soon as the sales order line is created.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual